Home Blog

 Intuniv Side Effects

-Intuniv may cause side effects, just like all other drugs.
-The most typical ones are as follows:
+Intuniv may cause adverse reactions.
+The most typical ones are the following:

 • Drowsiness